 As always, high schoolers are extremely busy with athletics and activities.
-We are excited to announce that we have a new organization under the direction of our activities director Kara Engles.
 The High School Leadership Team once again attended the NSAA leadership summit.
-This team is comprised of the following students.
-Lauren Nanninga, Carissa Allen, Isaiah Lockard, Nic Knudson, Mikkayla Flynn, Cameron James, Andrew Stalder, and Natalie Novak.
-The mission of this team is to improve the HTRS high school climate by planning activities and encouraging the positive use of social media.
+This team is comprised of the following students: Lauren Nanninga, Aiden Worthey, Carissa Allen, Isaiah Lockard, Nic Knudson, Mikkayla Flynn, Cameron James, Andrew Stalder, Natalie Novak, Brandt Leech, and Ryken Davis.
+The mission of this team is to improve the HTRS High School climate by planning activities and encouraging the positive use of social media.
 The big focus this year was surrounding yourself with positive people and making good choices.

-2019 will be filled with opportunities for all of us.
+The year 2020 will be filled with opportunities for all of us.
 My hope for all of us is to take advantage of those opportunities to make a difference and to be kind to one another!